Wangapeka Track: Little Wanganui inland to the saddle

 Settlers in the Little Wanganui area wanting to graze livestock inland requested the construction of a track to open up the interior for farming.
 A route inland from Little Wanganui was surveyed in 1894 and 3 mi of packhorse track was cut, using unemployed men from the Mohikinui mine.
 Work progressed slowly, but by 1899 there was 4.5 mi of cart road, and a pack track up the north bank of the Little Wanganui River to the gorge.
 From there a roughly cut route followed the river and then up the slopes of Mount Zetland to the Little Wanganui Saddle and down to Stag Flat.

 Murchison earthquake

 The Murchison earthquake on 17 June 1929 was a magnitude 7.3 event that caused widespread damage across the upper half of the South Island and led to 15 fatalities.
 The epicentre was north of the town of Murchison and close to the route of the Wangapeka Track.
 The earthquake created large and widespread landslides that caused severe damage to the track, and destroyed the sections of the route across the slopes of Mount Zetland to the west of the Little Wanganui Saddle.
 Some of the damaged sections of track were rebuilt by hiring unemployed men.
-The work was funded from a government scheme established during the economic depresson of the 1930s to subsidise unemployed men to revisit old gold mining areas.
+The work was funded from a government scheme established during the economic depression of the 1930s to subsidise unemployed men to revisit old gold mining areas.